Tullio Farabola: Early life and education

 Tullio Farabola was born in Milano, the son of Alessandro Farabola (known as Giuseppe Farabola), owner of a photo studio, and Ambrogina Zanardi.
-He took up photography following his father's footsteps.
+He entered the world of photography by following his father's footsteps.

-Giuseppe Farabola was born in Milan on 12 December 1885, attended the Accademia di Belle Arti di Brera and the Scuola d'Arte Applicata del Castello Sforzesco, obtained the diploma of "Specialized Photograph Retoucher".
-He started working as photographer in 1896 in Milan.
+Giuseppe Farabola, born in Milan on 12 December 1885, attended the Accademia di Belle Arti di Brera and the Scuola d'Arte Applicata del Castello Sforzesco, where he obtained a diploma as a "Specialized Photograph Retoucher".
+He began his professional activity as a photographer in 1896 in Milan.
 In 1911 he co-founded a photo studio with A. Bressani in C.so Ticinese 87 in Milan.
-A few months later Bressani withdrew and Farabola became the sole owner of the studio.
-For many years he was the official photographer of the Archiepiscopal Curia of Milan.
-He photographed famous athletes in his studio, and took passport photos as well as portrait and group photos.
-He married Ambrogina Zanardi on 22 April 1909, had two children, Ada in 1910 and Tullio in 1920.
+Within a few months, however, Bressani withdrew, leaving Farabola as sole proprietor.
+For many years he served as the official photographer of the Archiepiscopal Curia of Milan.
+His studio practice ranged from portraits of prominent athletes to passport photos and group portraits.
+He married Ambrogina Zanardi on 22 April 1909, the couple had two children, Ada in 1910 and Tullio in 1920.
 He retired in 1954 and died in Rapallo on 13 April 1967.